- medial malleolar frx result from direct impact of talus or from tension as talus rotates or moves laterally following fibula;

 - bicortical fixation screws:

-- Lag screw fixation of MM Fx: comparison of unicortical partially threaded lag screws and bicortical fully threaded lag screws.
+- Lag screw fixation of medial malleolar fractures: a biomechanical, radiographic, and clinical comparison of unicortical partially threaded lag screws and bicortical fully threaded lag screws.

-- Comparison of pullout strength between 3.5-mm fully threaded, bicortical screws and 4.0-mm cancellous screws in MM fx.
+- Comparison of pullout strength between 3.5-mm fully threaded, bicortical screws and 4.0-mm partially threaded, cancellous screws in the fixation of medial malleolar fractures.

 - Medial malleolar fractures: a biomechanical study of fixation techniques.